Pediatric Research Alliance Pilots

 - The principal investigator(s) must hold a faculty appointment at their institution(s) which allows them to serve as principal investigator on extramural grant applications.

 - All applications must involve two or more investigators, at least one of whom:

 - Has a primary faculty appointment in the Emory Department of Pediatrics (DOP) OR

 - Is on the professional staff at Children's Healthcare of Atlanta (Children's).
-This includes those Emory faculty outside of the Emory Department of Pediatrics who are employed by the Pediatric Institute, who are on CHOA's professional staff and all those non-faculty clinicians who are on CHOA's professional staff.
+This includes those Emory faculty who are outside of the Emory DOP or employed by the Pediatric Institute and who are on Children's professional staff as well as all non-faculty clinicians on Children's professional staff.

 - Faculty from GRA-affiliated institutions are encouraged to apply; however, a faculty appointment at a GRA-affiliated institution is not required.

 - The principal investigator (PI) must have a current rank of Instructor or Assistant Professor at Emory and be no more than 7 years into their faculty appointment.
 The PI’s primary faculty appointment must be in the Emory Department of Pediatrics; if the primary appointment is in another Emory department, the PI must have professional staff privileges at CHOA.
 Please note that adjunct faculty appointments do not meet this requirement.

 - The PI must have NIH New Investigator status, meaning she/he has not previously competed successfully as PD/PI for a substantial NIH independent research award such as an R01.
 Click here for a detailed definition and exclusions.